gleicher/PublicMarkdownNotes/22-07-sensor-notes.md

 - SPLAM - use what ever information we have to update the model (map and position), use to fill gaps in the model (if you know what is in half of a scene)
 - affordance identification (can we identify things with certain signatures - flat surfaces, clear places on the floor to drive on, grasp points)

+Three apps that align with cores? (*problems really use all core technologies*)

+1. Sensitive skin that enables a robot to be reactive/teleoperated in a cluttered environment.

+2. Signature matching that allows a mobile robot to localize itself and be sensitive to environment dynamics. (could this be based on speckle?)

+3. SPLAM (robot tries to plan to goal - without a pre-build map, obtaining information incrementally - locally moving around but remembering where it ran into things)

+## Plan

+Two parallel threads (1 RA for each):

+1. Develop the core techniques (using sensor motion, combining sensors, applying incomplete representations)
+2. Build specific robotics applications that address specific existing problems with currently available sensors